 To work toward a dual credential, the candidate would complete a carefully designed sequence of coursework for both programs, followed by one semester of student teaching.
-Candidates would complete half of their student teaching in a general education setting and half in a special education setting.
-Once all coursework and program requirements are complete, the credential analyst would file for the general education credential first.
+Candidates would complete approximately half in a general education setting and half in a special education setting.
+Once all coursework and program requirements are complete, the credential analyst would file for the general education credential.
 Once the general education credential is approved, the credential analyst can then apply for the Education Specialist Credential, assuming all coursework and program requirements for this credential are complete.